-• Carry out the full requirements of your role, as detailed in your contract of employment (statement of particulars), job description and Council policies and procedures.

-• Attend work in accordance with the terms of your contract of employment (statement of particulars).

-• Act in a proper manner in any situation where you can be readily identified as a Council employee, whether at work or otherwise.

-• Maintain acceptable standards of appearance and personal hygiene.

-• Wear, and keep in a reasonable condition, Council uniform, clothing, and personal protective equipment, if provided to you.

-• Report any shortfalls in the provision of Council services to your manager.

-• Report any concerns / allegations / suspicions of fraud, corruption, bribery, theft, or other irregularity, as a matter of urgency, to your manager.

-• Keep relationships with councillors, employees, contractors or partners, potential contractors, or service users, on a professional basis.
+- Carry out the full requirements of your role, as detailed in your contract of employment (statement of particulars), job description and Council policies and procedures. - Attend work in accordance with the terms of your contract of employment (statement of particulars). - Act in a proper manner in any situation where you can be readily identified as a Council employee, whether at work or otherwise. - · Maintain acceptable standards of appearance and personal hygiene. - Wear, and keep in a reasonable condition, Council uniform, clothing, and personal protective equipment, if provided to you. - Report any shortfalls in the provision of Council services to your manager. - Report any concerns / allegations / suspicions of fraud, corruption, bribery, theft, or other irregularity, as a matter of urgency, to your manager. - Keep relationships with councillors, employees, contractors or partners, potential contractors, or service users, on a professional basis.

-• Engage in any conduct or behaviour that is harmful to the reputation of the Council, its services, or interests, or conduct which brings the Council into disrepute, even when outside of work.

-• Be under the influence of alcohol or unprescribed drugs so as to adversely affect your work.

-• Misuse your official position or seek to use information obtained in the course of your work, for personal interests or the interests of others.

-• Criticise the Council either through media, social media, verbal, or written communication.
+- Engage in any conduct or behaviour that is harmful to the reputation of the Council, its services, or interests, or conduct which brings the Council into disrepute, even when outside of work.
+This could include providing favours to friends or relatives with respect to Council services. - Be under the influence of alcohol or unprescribed drugs to adversely affect your work. - Misuse your official position or seek to use information obtained in the course of your work, for personal interests or the interests of others. - Criticise the Council either through media, social media, verbal, or written communication.